 - The chance of adverse side effects

 The FDA approaches drug safety as a benefit-risk equation by continuously working on compiling and understanding data on drug efficacy and risks.
 These insights are collected from sources such as clinical trial data, clinical patient data, billing information, and emerging academic research.

 If the risks to the target population begin to outweigh benefits, the FDA may take actions, including recommending the pharma manufacturer adopt a formal strategy for Risk Management and Mitigation (REMs).

 Gary E Ritchie, Consultant / Director, InfraTrac, Inc:

 Compared to the potential financial and safety-related consequences of noncompliance, properly implemented cGMP should not be seen as a regulatory burden, but a reliable safeguard against potentially disastrous outcomes—a point made clear in 2012 when improper compounding at the New England Compounding Pharmacy sparked an outbreak of fungal meningitis which resulted in 64 deaths, 751 injuries, and 25 counts of second-degree murder.

-Tragedies such as the compounding error in New England highlight the real purpose of the FDA's cGMP.
+Tragedies such as the compounding error in New England highlight the real purpose of the FDA's current good manufacturing practices.
 The system isn't designed to provide a rigid framework for pharma companies.
-Perceiving cGMP as a set of hoops to jump through is a mistake.
+Perceiving current good manufacturing practice as a set of hoops to jump through is a mistake.
 Failure to comply can have real and devastating consequences.

 Every organization should understand how the cGMP apply to their operations and how the FDA will assess this compliance.
 Instead of focusing on merely meeting the requirements, organizations should focus on adopting management systems which comply with FDA requirements and enhance patient safety.